canonical-ledgers/factom-accounts/README.md

--a, --address: the address you wish to monitor for incoming transactions [required] -c, --currency: the target fiat currency you are using to account in [required] -b, --btcex: the exchange you wish to use to get the price of FCT in BTC (defaults to CryptoCompare Current Aggregate) -f, --fiatex: the exchange you wish to use to get the price of BTC in your target currency (defaults to CryptoCompare Current Aggregate)
+-a, --address: the address you wish to monitor for incoming transactions [required] -c, --currency: the target fiat currency you are using to account in [required] -b, --btcex: the exchange you wish to use to get the price of FCT in BTC (defaults to CryptoCompare Current Aggregate) -x, --fiatex: the exchange you wish to use to get the price of BTC in your target currency (defaults to CryptoCompare Current Aggregate)
 -H, --host: the IP address of your walletd host (default localhost) -p, --port: the port of your walletd host (default 8089) -f, --file: path to output CSV to an additional location (note: account.js will always save the master copy of the CSV to the local folder)